dj0abr/kmclib/README.md

 sudo make install

 ## build an application with kmclib
+* build and install libkmclib, see above
+* copy kmclib.h to your
-see the sample: main_sample with it's makefile
+see the sample: main_sample.cpp with it's makefile

 make -f Makefile_sample clean